10 Quick and Frugal Sunday Lunch Ideas

 I make this soup using the same eight ingredients as the taco soup, except I use chicken instead of beef.

-So open your crock pot and put in two cooked chicken breasts, one can each of pinto beans, kidney beans, black beans, corn, Rotel, 1 packet taco seasoning, and enough spicy V8 juice to achieve your desired consistency.
+So open your crock pot and put in two cooked chicken breasts, one can each of pinto beans, kidney beans, black beans, corn, Rotel, 1 (or 2) packet taco seasoning, and enough spicy V8 juice to achieve your desired consistency.

 I’m not going to tell you how to make enchiladas.